The poem “Kubla Khan" by Samuel Taylor Coleridge

 🔹 Stanza -3: (Line by Line Paraphrasing)

-👉 The poet suddenly describes a deep and mysterious valley.
+👉 The poet suddenly draws attention to a deep and mysterious valley that stretched downward in a dramatic way.

-👉 It sloped down a green hill covered with cedar trees.
+👉 This valley cut across a green hillside that was covered with thick cedar trees.

-👉 The place was wild and dangerous, but also sacred and magical.
+👉 The place appeared wild, frightening, and untamed, yet at the same time sacred and magical.

-👉 It felt as if a woman was crying for a supernatural or forbidden lover.
+👉 It seemed as though a sorrowful woman was wandering there, crying sadly for her mysterious supernatural lover.

 🔹 Stanza -4: (Line by Line Paraphrasing)

-👉 A powerful fountain erupted repeatedly from the chasm.
+👉 A huge fountain burst upward repeatedly from beneath the ground with tremendous power.

 🔹 Stanza -5: (Line by Line Paraphrasing)

-👉 At last, it plunged into a dark and lifeless sea.
+👉 Finally, it disappeared noisily into a dark, silent, and lifeless sea.

 🔹 Stanza -6: (Line by Line Paraphrasing)

-👉 The poet describes how the shadow of Kubla Khan’s palace floats on the water.
+👉 The shadow of the magnificent pleasure palace appeared clearly upon the water.

-👉 The shadow moves gently on the surface of the river.
+👉 It seemed to float gently on the surface of the river.

 🔹 Stanza -7: (Line by Line Paraphrasing)

-👉 The poet remembers a young girl playing a musical instrument called a dulcimer.
+👉 The poet says that in a vision he once saw a beautiful young girl carrying and playing a musical instrument called a dulcimer.

-👉 The girl was from Abyssinia (modern-day Ethiopia).
+👉 The girl came from Abyssinia (modern-day Ethiopia), making her appear exotic and fascinating.

-👉 She played her instrument beautifully, creating enchanting music.
+👉 She played her instrument skillfully, producing sweet and enchanting music.

-👉 She sang a song about a mystical place called Mount Abora.
+👉 While playing, she sang about a beautiful and distant place called Mount Abora.

 🔹 Stanza -8: (Line by Line Paraphrasing)

-👉 The poet wishes he could bring back the memory of the maiden’s music.
+👉 The poet wishes that he could once again bring back the memory of that magical vision.

-👉 He could recreate the magnificent palace in his imagination.
+👉 He believes he could recreate the magnificent pleasure dome in his imagination through poetry and art.

-👉 He could restore both the bright palace and the icy caves in his mind.
+👉 He could bring back the entire magical vision of the bright palace and its icy caves.

 🔹 Stanza -9: (Line by Line Paraphrasing)

-👉 Everyone who listened would be able to picture the palace and its wonders.
+👉 Everyone who listened to his inspired poetry would be able to imagine and see the magical scene clearly.

 Stanza-wise paraphrasing of the poem “Kubla Khan" by Samuel Taylor Coleridge: